I had the great honor to interview one of my favorite people in the world, Dr. David Perlmutter.

 Listen to this amazing interview which focuses on the importance of your gut microbiome in keeping you healthy and in keeping your brain performing well.
 Your gut microbiome is the 100 trillion “good and bad” bacteria in your gut.

-Dr. Perlmutter brings a rich understanding to how challenging brain problems – including Alzheimer’s disease, other forms of dementia, depression, and ADHD – may very well be prevented with lifestyle changes that protect and nurture the gut microbiome, including a ketogenic (low carbohydrate, higher fat diet) and gluten free diet.
+Dr. Perlmutter brings a rich understanding to how challenging brain problems – including Alzheimer’s disease, other forms of dementia, depression, and ADHD – may very well be prevented with lifestyle changes that protect and nurture the gut microbiome, including a ketogenic (low carbohydrate, higher fat diet) and gluten-free diet.

-About David Perlmutter: David Perlmutter, MD, FACN, ABIHM is a Board-Certified Neurologist and Fellow of the American College of Nutrition.
+David Perlmutter, MD, FACN, ABIHM is a Board-Certified Neurologist and Fellow of the American College of Nutrition.
 He received his M.D. degree from the University Of Miami School Of Medicine.
 After completing residency training in Neurology, also at the University of Miami, Dr. Perlmutter entered private practice in Naples, Florida.
 He now serves as an Associate Professor at the University Of Miami School Of Medicine.

 He is the author of many books (all of which proudly sit on my shelf and have been re-read many times!), including: The Better Brain Book, Raise a Smarter Child By Kindergarten, Power Up Your Brain: The Neuroscience of Enlightenment, the #1 New York Times Bestseller Grain Brain – The Surprising Truth About Wheat, Carbs, and Sugar – Your Brain’s Silent Killers with over 1 million copies in print and availability in 27 languages, New York Times Bestseller The Grain Brain Cookbook, and New York Times Bestseller Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain – For Life, and is recognized internationally as a leader in the field of nutritional influences in neurological disorders.